 This Cranberry Cornbread Crisp is a mashup of your perfect Thanksgiving leftovers!
 A healthy cornbread-inspired topping makes this vegan dessert so festive.
-A great use for leftover cornbread!
+A great use for leftover cornbread and leftover cranberry sauce!

 This brings us to today’s recipe: a crumble-y dessert that makes perfect use of leftover cranberries and day-old cornbread.

 If you’ve never tried berries and corn together, it’s a match made in heaven.
 In the summer I enjoy mixing blueberries with cornmeal in recipes like muffins and sweet breads.
 However, cranberries are one of my favorite fall/winter fruits that are definitely under-recognized.
 Perfectly tart and full of juicy flavor, I love serving them on top of oatmeal or mixed into yogurt bowls.

 Ideas for Leftover Cornbread and Leftover Cranberry Sauce

 Eating the same mix of foods for days is monotonous, so this recipe mixes things up.
 If you have leftover cornbread, that is easily translated into the crispy topping (method described below).
 However, you can also make the topping from scratch.
 It tastes similar to a crispy corn muffin.